onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 - **FTPES_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate ftpes file urls for.
 If not set MR sim will assume 'localhost:21'.
 Minimum 1 and maximum 5 host-port pairs can be given.
 - **SFTP_SIMS** - A comma-separated list of hostname:port for the FTP servers to generate sftp file urls for.
 If not set MR sim will assume 'localhost:1022'.
 Minimum 1 and maximum 5 host-port pairs can be given.
+- **HTTP_SIMS** - A comma-separated list of hostname:port for the HTTP servers to generate http file urls for.
+If not set MR sim will assume 'localhost:81'.
+Minimum 1 and maximum 5 host-port pairs can be given.
 - **NUM_FTP_SERVERS** - Number of FTP servers to use out of those specified in the envrioment variables above.
+The number shall be in the range 1-5.
+- **NUM_HTTP_SERVERS** - Number of HTTP servers to use out of those specified in the envrioment variables above.
 The number shall be in the range 1-5.
 - **MR_GROUPS** - A comma-separated list of consummer-group:changeId[:changeId]\*.
 Defines which change identifier that should be used for each consumer gropu.
 If not set the MR-sim will assume 'OpenDcae-c12:PM_MEAS_FILES'.
 - **MR_FILE_PREFIX_MAPPING** - A comma-separated list of changeId:filePrefix.
 Defines which file prefix to use for each change identifier, needed to distinguish files for each change identifiers.
 If not set the MR-sim will assume 'PM_MEAS_FILES:A